polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   Once your code has passed testing, automatically deploy to Azure Stack Hub.

+1. Identify how Windows and Linux servers that are part of the hybrid environment can be managed in a consistent manner.

-8. Plan and Document Azure Stack Hub Taxonomy for this deployment.
+1. Plan and Document Azure Stack Hub Taxonomy for this deployment.

     -   **Cloud operator**: The primary responsibilities associated with this role will be handled by FT.
 As the Service Provider, FT will provision and maintain the Azure Stack Hub Infrastructure, including building out the hardware, software, and managing plans, offers and services via the Azure Stack Hub Admin portal.
 Contoso and Fabrikam end users and IT staff will have access to the Azure Stack Hub environment via the User Portal to build, manage and secure their deployments.
 Through the delegated providers model, Contoso and Fabrikam IT staff will also be able to create delegated offers and plans based on offers and plans controlled centrally by FT Azure Stack Hub operators.
 This, in turn, will allow Contoso and Fabrikam end users to subscribe to offers and provision Azure Stack Hub resources through self-service.
 In addition, FT will be able to leverage built-in and custom Role Based Access Control roles to provide restricted access to the Azure Stack Hub Admin portal to Contoso and Fabrikam staff in order to satisfy audit, security, and governance requirements.